tecfu/grunt-tar-passthru/README.md

 # grunt-tar-passthru

-> Pass-through interface for tar commands in Grunt.
+- Pass-through interface for tar commands in Grunt.
->
-> Requires tar already installed and accessible from terminal.
+- Requires tar already installed and accessible from terminal.
+- Syntactically similar to entering a tar command in the terminal.
+Each array value in a job essentially represents a single command line parameter.
+- You can do anything with this that you can do with tar.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`